OutSystems/docs-product/src/building-apps/processes/intro.md

 figma: https://www.figma.com/file/iBD5yo23NiW53L1zdPqGGM/Developing%20an%20Application?node-id=266:24
 ---

-# Use Processes - BPT
+# Using Processes - BPT

 OutSystems allows you to design and manage your business processes and integrate them into your applications.
 A business process is simply called a **Process** in OutSystems and is understood as the way that a particular task is carried out in your organization, such as handling invoices, processing orders, or handling complaints.
 Processes are also known as BPT (Business Process Technology).